pitt-cdm/2019spring/plans/lesson-18.md

 We'll refine as a group, and repeat, and then come back and revise after spring break and a full workshop.

 ### EXT: Studio and microconferences

+## HW for next time:

+* Work on your website when you can!
+* Enjoy your break if you're able to!
+* In pursuit of a fun way to stay involved with the class, I have some Twine links to send around; that way, when we get back from break we can have a good conversation about what forms that might take.